nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 The `controller` field MAY be present.
 This RFC follows the [did-core-spec](https://www.w3.org/TR/did-core/#did-controller).

-The `assertion` field MAY be present.
+The `assertionMethod` field MAY be present.
 Keys referenced from this field are used for signing Verifiable Credentials/Presentations and for signing JWTs in the OAuth flow.

 Example DID document: